TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab5.md

 ### Submission

-You should work on assignments 5 and 6 in parallel, to see your tests succeeding when you specify name binding rules.
-You can work on both assignments in the same branch of your repository, but for grading and early feedback you need to submit your test project with a pull request against branch `assignment5` on GitHub.
+You can work on labs 5 and 6 in the same branch of your repository, but for grading and early feedback you need to submit your test project with a pull request against branch `assignment5` on GitHub.
 Your GitHub repository contains a step-by-step procedure how to file such a request.

 Test files created during this assignment should go into the `MiniJava-tests-names` project.